RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mover_GALigandDock_type.md

 -   **use_pharmacophore**: Use pharmacophore info at initial pool generation.
 -   **aligner_fastmode**: Use fast mode in aligner.
 -   **initial_pool**: Include these structures in the initial pool.
+-   **template_pool**: Use the template structure for MCSAligner to generate the starting pool.
+-   **n_template**: The number of copies of the template structure in the intial pool.
 -   **multiple_ligands**: Scan ligands with these residue types.
 -   **multiple_ligands_file**: Scan ligands with these residue types in a text file.
 -   **ligand_structure_file**: Scan ligands with these ligand structure files (pdb or silent file).